galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 Our learning model is based on such evidence-based learning principles and strategies

-## 6 strategies for effective learning
+## Six strategies for effective learning

 **Six strategies for effective learning** based on evidence from cognitive research:

-Extracted from _Understanding how we learn_, Weinstein & Sumeracki,  2018
+Extracted from _Understanding how we learn_, {% cite weinstein2018understanding %}

 * **Spaced practice** - Spread study activities out over time (no cramming)
 * **Interleaving** - Switching between topics while studying